Salable/smol-rag/app/input_docs/07-implementation-details.md

 3. The query is processed according to the specific pipeline for that query type
 4. The results are formatted and returned

 These pipelines ensure consistent processing and make it easy to understand and modify the system's behavior.
+The use of asyncio for parallel processing significantly improves data ingestion speed, especially for large document collections.

 ---